Plant medicines in context of place and time

 Cultural Awareness

 They are connected to specific cultures, lands, and lineages.
 While it is not always possible to fully understand these contexts, it is important to acknowledge that they exist.
-Most of these lineages and methods no longer exist in this part of the Andes, but the foundations still exist in the collective consciousness of humanity.
+Most of these Huachuma lineages and methods no longer exist in this part of the Andes, but the foundations still exist in the collective consciousness of humanity.

 This does not mean that we orient towards what has been as superior to where we are, but it is recognizing that we couldn’t be where we are if it wasn’t for what has been.